IJSHR

 Deepak Raj Paudel1, Gita Devi Ghimire2, Amrita Ghimire3, Dinesh Kumar Lamsal4, Ram Hari Chapagain5

-1Senior Consultant Pediatrician at GP Koirala National Centre for Respiratory Diseases, Tanahun, Gandaki, Nepal (During period of doing research study)/ Associate Professor/HOD in Department of Pediatric at Rapti Academy of Health Science, Ghorahi, Dang, Nepal (At present)
+1Senior Consultant Pediatrician at GP Koirala National Centre for Respiratory Diseases, Tanahun, Gandaki, Nepal (During period of doing research study)/Associate Professor, HOD in Department of Pediatrics at Rapti Academy of Health Science, Ghorahi, Dang, Nepal (At present)

 2Assistant Professor, Pokhara Nursing Campus, TU, Nepal

-3Associate professor, Department of Pediatrics, Pokhara Academy of Health Sciences (PAHS), Pokhara, Nepal
+3Associate Professor, Department of Pediatrics, Pokhara Academy of Health Sciences (PoAHS), Pokhara, Nepal

 4Professor, HOD at Emergency Department, Civil Service Hospital, Minbhawan, Kathmandu, Nepal